RFFPFSDev/RabbitMq-dotnet/README.md

 ![consumerprefetch](imgs/consumerprefetch.png)

 - first worker (on the right side of image) goes from message 19 to 30.
-- After both workers are active and all last time prefetch messages were processed (after message 30), the messages are consumed in round-robin fashion.
+- After both workers are active and all last time prefetch messages were processed (after message 30), the messages start to be consumed in round-robin fashion.

 ![consumerprefetch2](imgs/consumerprefetch2.png)